JAlexanderCarr/bundledrefs/docs/source/research/papers.rst

 Black-box Concurrent Data Structures for NUMA Architectures
 ===========================================================

-Besides applying Bundled References to graph database storages, there are other ways of achieving higher performance.
+Besides applying Bundled References to graph databases, there are other ways of achieving higher performance.
 One of those ways is through taking advantage of NUMA architectures.
-The goal of this paper was to create a better understanding of how data structures could be adapted to take full advantage of NUMA machines.  `Black-box Concurrent Data Structures for NUMA Architectures`_ was authored by Irina Calciu, Siddhartha Sen, Mahesh Balakrishnan, and Marcos K. Aguilera.
+The reason for reviewing this paper was to create a better understanding of how data structures could be adapted to take full advantage of NUMA machines.  `Black-box Concurrent Data Structures for NUMA Architectures`_ was authored by Irina Calciu, Siddhartha Sen, Mahesh Balakrishnan, and Marcos K. Aguilera.